ParrishJ/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

 - If the egg did not break, I would advance to the next floor, and repeat this process until I reached the floor where the egg broke.
 I would then return i ( the itteration of the loop we were on).

 - The runtime complexity of the algorithm would be O(n), or linear.
 In the worst case, f would be the very top floor / end of the list, meaning that the time complexity would grow proportionally to the number of floors in f.

+** We could also solve this using a binary search which be the most efficient way to solve this.
+The time complexity for binary search is O(n log n)